-I was at a relative's home with the TV on in the background when I noticed something: their "HD" picture quality was terrible compared to my own TV with a broadcast TV antenna.
+I was at my parents’ home with the TV on in the background when I noticed something interesting: their “HD” picture quality was terrible compared to my own TV with a broadcast TV antenna.
 They had satellite TV from DISH Network.

 I snapped a photo of the local ABC station’s logo, then went home and did the same on my own TV (of similar size and type, and in the same city) using an indoor TV antenna.

 Here are the results.

 Notice how jagged the curves and letters are.
 The "abc7.com" text is especially crappy.
 The signal is coming from the satellite box’s HDMI output to the TV.